KEES VAN DONGEN (1877-1968)

-Van Dongen had artistic leanings early in his youth.
-He attended the Royal Academy of Fine Arts in Rotterdam, Neth., and he moved to Paris at age 20.
-In the bohemian atmosphere of the Montmartre district, he worked as a house painter, an illustrator for satirical papers, and a café artist.
+Van Dongen’s interest in art and his artistic leanings were evident in his youth.
+He began his artistic studies while in his teens at the Royal Academy of Fine Arts in Rotterdam.
+At the age of 20, he moved to Paris.
+Van Dongen embraced the bohemian lifestyle, taking jobs as an illustrator for satirical papers, a house painter, and a café artist.

 ← Back to artists list